nemild/cli_for_full_stack/README.md

 tmux source-file ~/.tmux.conf # reload the tmux config file. tmux default config file is in ~/.tmux.conf

 # CTRL-b t # show time in current pane
-# CTRL-b ? # List all keybindings
-# CTRL-b : # command prompt where you can execute any command tmux supports

 # Kill all tmux windows
 killall tmux